-Mr. AGARWAL: Unfortunately, the US is still in the state of denial.
+M: Unfortunately, the US is still in a state of denial.
 You know, they're talking of regulating the financial institutions.
 That is done.
 Now, you'll think of the problem ahead of us.

 REEVES: Agarwal knows what he would like to happen.